ArpitaDutta99/My_1st_Project/README.md

 # My_1st_Project
-This a Web page, Function handled By JS.
+This a Web page, For Addoption of Pets.

-# Simon_Game
-Memory Game